microsoft/fabricrealtimelab/modules/module07b.md

 ### 3-1.
 Build a semantic model

 In this step, we'll build a semantic model (formerly called Power BI datasets) to use in our Power BI report.
-A semantic model represents data that is ready for reporting and acts as an abstraction on top of a data source. ([Read more on semantic models here](https://learn.microsoft.com/en-us/power-bi/connect-data/service-datasets-understand)); typically a semantic model will be purpose built (serving a specific reporting need) and may have transformations, relationships, and enrichments like measures to make developing reports easier.
+A semantic model represents data that is ready for reporting and acts as an abstraction on top of a data source ([read more on semantic models here](https://learn.microsoft.com/en-us/power-bi/connect-data/service-datasets-understand)).
+Typically, a semantic model will be purpose built (serving a specific reporting need) and may have transformations, relationships, and enrichments like measures to make developing reports easier.

 > :bulb: **About the word 'model':**
 > In order to disambiguate the term 'model,' we'll do our best to always qualify the type of model we're referring to.
 Because this is a machine learning module, we use the term 'model' frequently to refer to a machine learning model (or ML model), which is different from a semantic model.

 To create a semantic model, open the lakehouse.
-You can build a new semantic model by either method:
+You can build a new semantic model by either method below:
 * From the lakehouse mode, select *New semantic model* from the top toolbar
 * From the SQL analytics endpoint mode, select the *Reporting* tab, and select *New semantic model*